From the Allergic Living Archives. First published in the magazine in 2008.

 But in the person with a genetic inclination to allergy, something misfires and the switchover doesn’t happen properly.
 Cyr, who’s a researcher with AllerGen (the Allergy, Genes and Environment Network), says that why this process happens easily for some people but not for others remains unclear, and may depend on a confluence of factors.

 The young child who doesn’t get switched over is now atopic – predisposed to developing an allergic response to a trigger such as cat dander or ragweed pollen or peanuts.
 After breathing in or consuming one of those, the child’s immune system creates allergy antibodies – specifically Immunoglobulin E or IgE antibodies – to guard against the offending trigger.
 The next time the immune system encounters it, the IgE will go on the defensive, setting off a cascade of allergic symptoms.

 Though genetics are a large contributing factor to whether a person becomes allergic, scientists haven’t found one specific allergy gene.
 “It’s becoming clear that it’s not a gene, it’s a whole series of genes,” says Cyr.
 Something has changed to increase the number of us who are developing allergies, says Dr. Dennis Ownby, a professor of pediatrics and the head of allergy and immunology at the Medical College of Georgia in Augusta.

 “What seems to have happened over the last three decades, at least in developed countries, is that genetic ability [to be allergic] has become more prominent,” he says.

 Just how much have allergies and asthma grown?
 Figures from the World Allergy Organization reveal the global prevalence of asthma has increased by an astounding 50 per cent every decade for the past 40 years.
-In North America today, leading allergy organizations estimate that about three million Canadians and 20 million Americans have asthma.
+In North America today, leading allergy organizations estimate that about 24 million Americans and three million Canadians have asthma.